Statistics for Corpus Linguists

 When we associate each outcome of a random variable with a probability, we obtain its probability distribution.
 A function that explicitly maps probabilities onto the discrete outcomes of a discrete random variable \(X\) is called probability mass function (\(pmf\)).
 In the continuous case, we speak of a probability density function (\(pdf\)).

-Example 3 We can establish the probability distribution of frame elements for the verb eat (INGESTION frame) as follows:
+Example 3 (Pmf) We can establish the probability distribution of genitive types as follows:

 # Count tokens and compute relative frequencies